/NOT FOR DISTRIBUTION TO THE U.S. NEWSWIRE OR FOR DISSEMINATION IN THE UNITED STATES/

 Crescent Point continues to execute its business plan of creating sustainable value-added growth in reserves, production and cash flow through management's integrated strategy of acquiring, exploiting and developing high-quality, long-life light and medium oil and natural gas properties in United States and Canada.

-As a result of the Cutpick Arrangement, as well as the non-core asset disposition, Crescent Point is upwardly revising its 2012 capital expenditures plans and guidance.
+As a result of the Wild Stream Arrangement and the Beaverhill Lake Transactions, which are consistent with Crescent Point's strategy of consolidating core resource plays, Crescent Point is upwardly revising its 2012 capital expenditure plans and guidance.

-Funds flow from operations for 2012 is expected to be approximately $1.55 billion, with a payout ratio of 57 percent, based on forecast pricing of US$100.00 per barrel WTI, Cdn$2.75 per mcf AECO gas and a US$/Cdn$0.98 exchange rate.
+Funds flow from operations for 2012 is expected to be approximately $1.44 billion, with a payout ratio of 59 percent, based on forecast pricing of US$95 per barrel WTI, Cdn$3.25 per mcf AECO gas and a US$/Cdn$0.96 exchange rate.

 Crescent Point's balance sheet remains strong, with projected average net debt to 12-month cash flow of less than 1.0 times.

 The Company continues to implement its balanced 3½-year price risk management program, using a combination of swaps, collars and purchased put options with investment grade counterparties.
-As at April 30, 2012, the Company had hedged 61 percent, 52 percent, 33 percent and 14 percent of its expected oil production, net of royalty interest, for the balance of 2012, 2013, 2014 and the first three quarters of 2015, respectively.
-Average quarterly hedge prices range from Cdn$94 per bbl to Cdn$99 per bbl.
+As at January 23, 2012, the Company had hedged 56 percent, 44 percent, 25 percent and 10 percent of production, net of royalty interest, for 2012, 2013, 2014 and the first half of 2015, respectively.
+Average quarterly hedge prices range from Cdn$91 per boe to Cdn$98 per boe.